Systematic Literature Review: Quantum Machine Learning and its applications: Results

 First, all qubits in the quantum register are initialized as $\ket{0}$ state.
 Afterward, Hadamard gates are applied to the $regL$ quantum register and the QRAM algorithm to the $regC$ and $regK$ quantum registers to prepare the input image and the convolutional kernel, respectively.

 Quantum multiplication is applied to the $regC$ and $regK$ registers.
-A bifurcation qubit $qbitF$ and a rotation qubit $qbitR$ are added Fig. \ref{fig:21_from_Li2020b}.
+A bifurcation qubit $qbitF$ and a rotation qubit $qbitR$ are added [fig:\ref{fig:21_from_Li2020b}].

-The QPE algorithm of the G oracle \cite{Li2020b}Fig. \ref{fig:22_from_Li2020b} is implemented on the $regA$ obtaining an estimate of the quantum amplitude (QAE).
-Finally, to make the linear quantum theory compatible with the nonlinear DCNN model, an additional quantum register is introduced, and a nonlinear modulus $U_{f(x)}$ is used.
+The QPE algorithm of the G oracle \cite{Li2020b}[fig:\ref{fig:22_from_Li2020b}] is implemented on the $regA$ obtaining an estimate of the quantum amplitude (QAE).
+Finally, an additional quantum register is introduced to make the linear quantum theory compatible with the nonlinear DCNN model, and a nonlinear modulus $U_{f(x)}$ is used.